-The extent to which deferred tax assets can be recognised is based on an assessment of the probability that future taxable income will be available against which the deductible temporary differences and tax loss carry-forwards can be utilised.
+The extent to which deferred tax assets can be recognised is based on an assessment of the probability that future taxable income will be available against which the deductible temporary differences and tax losses carried forward can be utilised.
 In addition, significant judgement is required in assessing the impact of any legal or economic limits or uncertainties in various tax jurisdictions.

 The Directors have not recognised deferred tax assets because they do not have sufficient confidence that taxable profits will arise in the relevant jurisdictions in the short term.
-The Group has unrecognised deferred tax assets of \pounds 7,232,753 (2022: \pounds 8,988,000).
-The deferred tax asset arises from losses, intangible assets and other timing differences of \pounds 29,657,682 (2022: \pounds 39,018,000).
+The Group has unrecognised deferred tax assets of \pounds 7,528,602 (2023: \pounds 7,232,753).
+The deferred tax asset arises from losses, intangible assets and other timing differences of \pounds 31,450,561 (2023: \pounds 29,657,682).